Sociology (SOCI)

 SOCI 394.
 Sociological Theories.
 1 Unit.

 Sociological theory enables students to think more deeply about the social world, from work and religion to sex and love to prisons, politics, and global capitalism.
 This course explores such subjects through the ideas of major classical and contemporary sociological theorists, including Emile Durkheim, Karl Marx, Max Weber, Michel Foucault, Pierre Bourdieu, Anthony Giddens, Jurgen Habermas, and others.
 Theory traditions covered include conflict theory, structural-functionalist theory, rational choice theory, symbolic interactionism, and theories of modernity and postmodernity.
-One of five core courses required of sociology majors; offered every fall semester; should be taken in the junior year.
+One of four core courses required of sociology majors; offered every fall semester; should be taken in the sophomore or junior year.
 Prerequisites: SOCI 101S and 1 other SOCI course.
 Prerequisite to SOCI 497, and SOCI 499.

 SOCI 395.
 Teaching Apprenticeship.
 0.5 Units.